TouK/nussknacker/docs/MigrationGuide.md

 * [#6952](https://github.com/TouK/nussknacker/pull/6952) Improvement: TypeInformation support for scala.Option:
   If you used CaseClassTypeInfoFactory with case classes that contain the Option type, the state won't be restored after the upgrade.

-* [#7058](https://github.com/TouK/nussknacker/pull/7058) Improvements: Add missing Flink TypeInformation for proper serialization:
+* [#7058](https://github.com/TouK/nussknacker/pull/7058) Performance optimization: Add missing Flink TypeInformation for better serialization
     * In case of using base (bounded and unbounded) Flink components state will be probably not compatible
-    * `FlinkCustomNodeContext.typeInformationDetection` hase been removed, please use `TypeInformationDetection.instance` instead
+    * `FlinkCustomNodeContext.typeInformationDetection` has been removed, please use `TypeInformationDetection.instance` instead
+    * `FlinkCustomNodeContext.forCustomContext` has been removed, please use `TypeInformationDetection.instance.forValueWithContext` instead

 ### Configuration changes
 * [#6979](https://github.com/TouK/nussknacker/pull/6979) Add `type: "activities-panel"` to The `processToolbarConfig` which replace deprecated `{ type: "versions-panel" }` `{ type: "comments-panel" }` and `{ type: "attachments-panel" }`